 Latest TDS Rates FY 2019-20 (Assessment Year 2020-21)

-As per the Budget 2019, two proposals with respect to TDS rates have been made.
+As per the Interim & Full Budget 2019-20, seven proposals with respect to TDS rates have been made.

 - There will be no tax deducted at source (TDS) for interest income of up to ₹40,000.
 This is applicable for interest earned from banks as well as from post office deposits.
 This limit has been increased from the FY 2018-19 limit of ₹10,000.